-Griya Santrian Beach Resort & Spa – Contemporary design and traditional décor, with tropical setting and convenient location.
+Griya Santrian Beach Resort – Contemporary design and traditional décor, with a tropical setting and convenient location.

-This charming resort, family-owned for over 30 years, is set about 100m from the main street, so it’s quiet while still being in the midst of Sanur’s best cluster of shops and cafés.
+This charming resort, family-owned for over thirty years, is set away from the main street, so it’s quiet while still being in the midst of Sanur’s best cluster of shops and cafés.
 Rooms are in modern but tastefully-designed low-level buildings among lovingly landscaped tropical gardens with Balinese-style statues and fountains.
 Rooms face the pools and/or gardens from wide balconies and feature colorful Balinese décor.
-Suites are even more spacious and boast four-poster beds and sunken baths.
-The three pools are sizeable and shady, with unusual designs, while the beach is powdery-white and well-maintained.
+Suites are even more spacious and feature four-poster beds and sunken baths.
+The three pools are sizable and shady, with unusual designs, and the beach is powdery-white and well-maintained.

 - Address: Jalan Danau Tamblingan, the main road through Sanur, a more relaxed resort region in southern Bali.

 - Area: Facing the beach and 100m back from the street.
 Pleasant area midway along Sanur, with plenty of facilities in both directions.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 25 minutes (15 km), depending on traffic.

 - Handy to: Speedboats to Nusa Lembongan island and the Gili Islands.
 Golf course.

 - Guests: Caters well to all.
 Among families, perhaps the hotel is more suitable for those with older children.

 - Beach: Well-groomed, with powdery-white sand and plenty of lounge chairs.
 However, not that private because of people walking along the seaside path.